Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The sap of string of pearls is toxic so you should not grow it anywhere that it is accessible by children or pets.
 Ingestion of the plant can result in vomiting and diarrhea in humans.
 In animals, the symptoms are vomiting, diarrhea, drooling and lethargy.

 Always wear gloves when handling this plant.
-The sap can cause a rash from skin irritation.
+The sap can irritate your skin and cause a rash

 How to Grow String of Pearls Outdoors